Click on the Main Categories above to start your adventure.

 flight reaction', the body changes the way it operates physically in order to

-serves an important survival function, though it is not quite as helpful when we
+that serves an important survival function, though it is not quite as helpful

-are faced with non-physical threats such as the fear of making mistakes and
+when we are faced with non-physical threats such as the fear of making

-performing in public.
-Because these actions do not require physical action (such
+mistakes and performing in public.
+Because these actions do not require

 Unfortunately human pride can

-degree of emotional panic as meeting a tiger.
-The general name given for this
+same degree of emotional panic as meeting a tiger.
+The general name given for

-kind of physical state is arousal.
-Long-term arousal can affect our physical
+this kind of physical state is arousal.
+Long-term arousal can affect our

-health.
-It is called stress and is one of the most studied areas of psychology
+physical health.
+It is called stress and is one of the most studied areas of

-because it affects so many different people in so very different ways.
-Long-term
+psychology because it affects so many different people in so very different

 What